ptoner/freedom-for-data/README.md

-# Solidity/IPFS Data Access Service
+# Freedom For Data
+**An easy to use Ethereum/IPFS data access library**

 ## About
-A simple reusable data access pattern to tie an Ethereum smart contract to data stored in IPFS.
-Transactional data can be stored in Ethereum while other data can be externalized to IPFS.
+Freedom uses a simple, reusable pattern to tie data in an Ethereum smart contract to data stored in IPFS.
+Transactional data is stored in Ethereum while everything else is stored in IPFS.

-My goal with this library is to help DApp developers more easily abstract this away and create a simple mechanism to programmaticaly store and access large amounts of data.
-This will make it far quicker to build working and testable DApps.
-It also makes the smart contract function like any other REST endpoint as far as the front-end is concerned.
+The goal is to help DApp developers abstract these details away and create a simple mechanism to programmaticaly store and access large amounts of data.
+It makes communicating with a DApp feel like using other REST endpoint.

 Over time the Ethereum/IPFS implementation details can evolve and all the CRUD DApps we build won't be coupled so tightly to the rapidly changing implementation details.